pubggamerzytm/TrxBetBot/trxbetbot/plugins/bet/resources/bet.md

-`/{{handle}} <0123456789abcdef>`
+`/{{handle}} <characters> <amount>`

-Provide the characters that you want to bet on as the argument to this command.
+Provide the characters that you want to bet on and the amount of TRX to bet as the arguments to this command.
+Following characters are allowed: `123456789abcdef`

 Example:
-`/{{handle}} 301ca`
+`/{{handle}} 301ca 20`

-That would mean that you are betting that one of these characters is the last character of the block hash.
+That would mean that you are betting 20 TRX that one of the characters `301ca` is the last character of the block hash.